Antibiotics: what impact on the microbiota and on our health?

 Table of contents

-On the occasion of the World Antimicrobial Awareness Week organized each year by the WHO, the Biocodex Microbiota Institute makes a full review.
+On the occasion of the World AMR Awareness Week organized each year by the WHO, the Biocodex Microbiota Institute makes a full review.

 Antimicrobial resistance occurs when bacteria, viruses, parasites and fungi change over time and no longer respond to medicines.
 As a result of drug resistance, antibiotics and other antimicrobial medicines become ineffective and infections become increasingly difficult or impossible to treat, increasing the risk of disease spread, severe illness and death.